-In recent years, the Neags’ generosity has continued.
+For years, the Neags’ generosity continued.
 In 2006, they made a substantial gift that allowed UConn Health to obtain the first TomoTherapy radiation oncology system in Connecticut.
 This truly revolutionary treatment targets tumors with unprecedented precision while protecting healthy tissue.

-In 2008, the Neags’ generosity allowed UConn Health to create an integrated imaging suite, allowing for a faster, more comfortable, and more precise diagnosis along with planning and treatment services.
+In 2008, due to the Neags’ generosity, UConn Health created an integrated imaging suite, allowing for a faster, more comfortable, and more precise diagnosis along with planning and treatment services.
 This suite included a high-end, multi-slice scanner that perfectly serves UConn Health’s missions of research, education, and clinical care.

 This gift supports research at the Carole and Ray Neag Comprehensive Cancer Center to develop new medical treatments tailored to each patient’s unique genetic makeup.

-The gift was used to establish the Neag Cancer Immunology Translational Research Program in the Neag Comprehensive Cancer Center at UConn Health, and to support clinical trials and supporting activities in cancer immunology based on original research at UConn Health.
+The gift was used to establish the Neag Cancer Immunology Translational Research Program in the Neag Comprehensive Cancer Center at UConn Health and support clinical trials and activities in cancer immunology based on original research at UConn Health.

 Connecticut has long been in the hearts of Mr. and Mrs. Neag, both natives of Torrington.
 Ray Neag was also a graduate of UConn and the retired co-founder and vice chairman of Arrow International, Inc., a leading manufacturer of disposable critical care and cardiac products for the medical industry.
 Previous donations to the University have supported the Neag School of Education at Storrs and the cardiology program at UConn Health.